-- Master of Arts (MA) and Master of Science (MS) in Communication Science and Disorders with a concentration in Speech-Language Pathology - Master of Arts (MA) and Master of Science (MS) in Communication Science and Disorders with a concentration in Audiology - Students can conclude their audiology training with the MA or MS degrees with a concentration in Audiology.
+- Master of Arts (MA) and Master of Science (MS) in Communication Science and Disorders with a concentration in Audiology - Students can conclude their audiology training with the MA or MS degrees with a concentration in Audiology.
 This degree will not allow clinical practice in the U.S. - Doctor of Audiology (AuD)